 Old Telegraph Track

-One for 4WD fans, conquering the Old Telegraph Track on the way to Cape York comes with a ute full of bragging rights.
+One for 4WD fans, conquering the Old Telegraph Track on the way to the tip of Australia comes with a ute full of bragging rights.
 Nervous drivers on their first off-road expedition might do well to take the much easier bypass road.
 But for those with the right vehicle, the OTT offers countless challenges laced with scenic river crossings and bush campsites with front row seats to watch others forging creeks.
 Gunshot Creek crossing is known for its near vertical tyre-hugging descent into a cavity mere inches wider than most 4WD’s.
-Don’t bother wearing clean underwear for the crossing: you’ll likely need to change into fresh ones once successfully across.
 Alternatively, leave your courage safely stashed in the glove box and take the easier Chicken Track crossing.

-Why we love it: It’s rough and ready and the undisputed highlight for many on a Cape York driving adventure.
-You’ll be talking about this epic 4WD route for years to come
+Why we love it: It’s rough and ready and the undisputed highlight for many on a Cape York driving adventure and the ultimate adventure for authentic Australian camping, four wheel-driving and an outback experience like no other.
+You’ll be talking about this epic 4WD route for years to come.

 Where: The southern section runs between Bramwell Junction and Bypass Road Junction